STANDING ORDERS OF THE DOWNHILL ONLY CLUB

 Any Member may write to the chairman of a sub-committee asking to attend a meeting of that sub-committee in order to make suggestions relating to matters within its remit.
 The request must be accompanied by a written summary of the Member’s suggestions and may be rejected on reasonable grounds, including that the matter is capable of being dealt with in writing.

-The President shall recommend to the Committee which of its members should sit on each of the sub-committees, but the Committee shall make the final decision as it sees fit.
+The President may recommend to the Committee which members of the Club should sit on each of the sub-committees, but the Chair of the Committee shall make the final decision as he/she sees fit.

 6. Coggins and Eagles